 As I pointed out in a recent article, “5 Examples of Blockchain Uses in Financial Services”, the finance industry stands to benefit enormously from blockchain implementation.
 One of the main ways it stands to benefit is from the increased security that comes with this exciting new technology.

 In this article, I intend to examine the ways companies in the future will be able to use blockchain solutions to prevent money laundering.
 Anti-money laundering or AML is already big business.
 For those companies that can create effective new blockchain-based technologies that can help prevent money laundering, the financial rewards will be enormous.
+However, building such challenging projects will require hiring highly-skilled and reliable blockchain developers.

 After this, I will take a look at some of the ways in which blockchain can be implemented in order to prevent such illegal transactions from taking place.